Sanford's Sister City Program

 Though the Sister City program began as a City of Sanford initiative, officials and staff saw the value in allowing the Sister City committee to form its own association.
 In the fall of 2016, the Sister City Association of Sanford (the Association) filed its Articles of Incorporation and by-laws with the NC Department of the Treasury and has been granted non-profit status.

 All membership and fundraising activities are managed by the Association's board comprised of Jan Hayes (president), Kevin Brown (treasurer), and Bill Horner (secretary).
-Mayor Chet Mann serves as an ex-officio member.
-Sanford City Council members Byron Buckels, Sam Gaskins, and Rebecca Wyhof also participate.
+Mayor Rebecca Wyhof Salmon serves as an ex-officio member.
+Sanford City Council member Byron Buckels also participates.